adam-mcdaniel/sage/README.md

 The virtual machine also has some interesting optimization properties: Although Sage's VM is a *very simple* zero-address-code representation, it preserves all the information to *reconstruct* an LLVM-like three-address-code representation of the original higher level IR.
 This makes the instruction set capable of applying LLVM's optimizations while being *much easier* to implement.

+This combination of simplicity and capacity for optimization was my motivation for creating Sage.
+I wanted to create a language with the biggest ratio of speed + expression + portability / implementation difficulty.

 This project is based on some ideas I had while working on [Harbor](https://github.com/adam-mcdaniel/harbor) for a hackathon.

 ## How useful is Sage?